liedekef/events-made-easy/readme.txt

 == Changelog ==
 = 2.5.39 (2025//) =
+* Jtable updates
+* Make sure multisorting is active everywhere where table sorting is possible

 = 2.5.38 (2025/02/13) =
 * Some old multisite fixes (whnn adding a blog and EME is network-activated)